Lencioni's Five Dysfunctions of a Team

 Have you ever seen a team fall apart because of bickering, infighting, or a failure of accountability?
-Not only is it frustrating to watch teams disintegrate, it's also incredibly disheartening.
+Not only is it frustrating to watch, it's also incredibly disheartening.

 This is why it helps to know about "Lencioni's Five Dysfunctions of a Team."
 In this article, we'll explore these five dysfunctions, and we'll look at what you can do to fix them.